Intellectual disability and mental illness

 Mental illness is a mind-related disorder that significantly affects how a person feels, thinks and behaves.
 This may become so overwhelming that the person finds it hard to cope and live their daily life.

-Mental illness can last from a few weeks to many years and is not intellectual disability.
+Mental illness can last from a few weeks to many years and is not an intellectual disability.

 Depression is the most common mental illness for people with intellectual disability.
 Its causes are different for each person but are usually a combination of physical, medical and social factors.